Life Events

 The Service

-“Baptized Christians are properly buried from the church.
-The service should be held at a time when the congregation has the opportunity to be present.”
-(BCP page 490) The service at the church will normally include the service for “The Burial of the Dead”, Rite I (pages 469-482) or Rite II (pages 491-498); the Holy Eucharist, beginning at the Offertory; and the Commendation (pages 482-484 or 499-500).
+The service at the church will normally include the service for “The Burial of the Dead”, Rite I (BCP, pages 469-482) or Rite II (pages 491-498); the Holy Eucharist, beginning at the Offertory; and the Commendation (pages 482-484 or 499-500).
 The Committal (pages 484-487 or 501-503) takes place at the graveside.

 The burial rituals of fraternal orders, military organizations, or other such associations, if used, are to be held at some time and place prior to the Church’s burial service.